eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 Rationale:
 The GenericPollingStateChecker helps avoiding code duplication.

 Tags:
 - GenericPollingStateChecker

 Needs:
 - impl
 - utest

-#### Podman runtime connector specific state getter

-TODO

-##### Workload state in agent
+##### GenericPollingStateChecker sends workload state
-`swdd~podman-workload-state~1`
+`swdd~generic-state-checker-sends-workload-state~1`

 Status: approved

-For each agent-workload pair, the PodmanWorkload can be in one of the following states: pending, running, succeeded, failed, unknown, removed.
+When the Workload State of a Workload changes on a workload, the GenericPollingStateChecker shall send an UpdateWorkloadState message to the Ankaios Server, containing the new Workload State.

 Tags:
-- PodmanWorkload
+- GenericPollingStateChecker

 Needs:
 - impl
 - utest
+- itest

+#### Podman runtime connector specific state getter

-##### PodmanWorkload maps Workload State
+##### PodmanStateChecker maps workload state
-`swdd~podman-workload-maps-state~1`
+`swdd~podman-state-checker-maps-state~1`

 Status: approved

-The PodmanWorkload shall map the container state returned by the Podman into Workload States according to the next table:
+The `PodmanStateChecker` shall map the workload state returned by the Podman into workload states according to the next table:

 | Podman Container State | Container ExitCode | Workload State |
 | ---------------------- | :----------------: | :------------: |